Metimol1/VisionCraft/README.md

   "model": "sdxl-base",
   "prompt": "Beautiful landscape",
   "negative_prompt": "bad quality",
-  "image_count": 1,
   "token": "your_api_key",
   "height": 768,
   "width": 1024,
-  "enhance": False,
-  "nsfw_filter": False
+  "cfg_scale": 8,
+  "steps": 30
 }
 ```

-The response to this request will contain a request id of the generated image.
+The response to this request will contain a `request id` of the generated image.

 ### Check Result